Dire Straits: 1987–1990: Hiatus and first break-up

 Mark Knopfler announced the dissolution of Dire Straits in September 1988.
 He told Rob Tannenbaum in Rolling Stone: "A lot of press reports were saying we were the biggest band in the world.
 There's not an accent then on the music, there's an accent on popularity.
 I needed a rest."
-The tremendous success of the Brothers in Arms album and the tour that went with it left the band members under a significant amount of stress, and Knopfler announced that he wanted to work on more personal projects.
-A greatest hits compilation, Money for Nothing, was released in October 1988 and reached number one in the UK.
+The tremendous success of the Brothers in Arms album and its tour left the band members under significant stress, and Knopfler announced that he wanted to work on more personal projects.
+A greatest-hits compilation, Money for Nothing, was released in October 1988 and reached number one in the UK.
 The group's first hit single "Sultans of Swing" was re-released as a single in the UK to promote the album.
 Also in 1988, John Illsley released his second solo album, Glass, which featured Mark Knopfler, Alan Clark, Guy Fletcher and Chris White.
 During this period, Alan Clark joined Eric Clapton's band for three years, during which time Knopfler also briefly joined.

-In May 1989, Dire Straits reunited for a one off charity concert at the Mayfair Ballroom in Newcastle in honour of 11-year-old Joanne Gillespie – the National Children of Courage and North East Personality award winner who published the 1989 book Brave Heart about her fight against cancer.
-The concert raised more than £35,000.
-This was the last ever appearance by Terry Williams as the band’s drummer, and Brendan Croker played rhythm guitar in place of Jack Sonni.
-Also in 1989 over a meal at a Notting Hill wine bar, Knopfler formed the Notting Hillbillies, a country band featuring Guy Fletcher, Brendan Croker, and Steve Phillips, and their manager, Ed Bicknell on drums.
+Dire Straits reunited for a one-off charity concert on 9 October 1989 at the Mayfair Ballroom in Newcastle in honour of Joanne Gillespie, the National Children of Courage and North East Personality award winner, who was then 11 years of age and published the 1989 book Brave Heart about her fight against cancer.
+The concert raised more than £35,000, and was also the last time Terry Williams played with Dire Straits as drummer.
+Brendan Croker played rhythm guitar in place of Jack Sonni.

+Also in 1989 over a meal at a Notting Hill wine bar, Knopfler formed the Notting Hillbillies, a country band featuring Guy Fletcher, Brendan Croker, and Steve Phillips, and their manager, Ed Bicknell, on drums.
 The Notting Hillbillies' one album, Missing...Presumed Having a Good Time, with its single "Your Own Sweet Way", was released in March 1990.
 The Notting Hillbillies toured for the remainder of the year and appeared on Saturday Night Live.
-Knopfler further emphasised his country music influences on his 1990 collaboration with the guitarist Chet Atkins, Neck and Neck.
+Knopfler further emphasised his country-music influences on his 1990 collaboration with the guitarist Chet Atkins, Neck and Neck.

-In 1990, Dire Straits (Knopfler, Illsley, Clark and Fletcher), performed alongside Eric Clapton and his band at the Knebworth Festival, playing "Solid Rock", "Money for Nothing" and "I Think I Love You Too Much".
-Knopfler explained that the latter was an experimental song and was unsure if they should record it on a following record.
+In 1990, Dire Straits (Knopfler, Illsley, Clark and Fletcher) performed alongside Eric Clapton and his band at the Knebworth Festival, playing "Solid Rock", "Money for Nothing" and "I Think I Love You Too Much".
+Knopfler explained that the last was an experimental song and was unsure if they should record it on a following record.
 The song, a blues rock track with solos by Knopfler and Clapton, also appeared on the 1990 album Hell To Pay as a gift to Canadian blues/jazz artist Jeff Healey from Knopfler.
-This was prior to the time that Knopfler, Illsley and manager Ed Bicknell decided to reform the band the following year.
+This was prior to the time that Knopfler, Illsley and manager Ed Bicknell decided to re-form the band the following year.